mahadeokhamgal/interview_questions/Angular_Cleaned.md

 # Bootstrap vs Angular Material.
 # What is compodoc in angular?
 # How do you manage store/access sensitive data like database password etc in angular.
+# What are Git hooks and Husky in angular.
+# Onpush and impure together behavior.
+# Code quality tools in Angular

 13. Coding Challenges
 # Create Angular component with progress bar.